Special Services

 As children grow and develop, they learn to do many things, including taking care of themselves, managing their school work, playing sports or developing a leisure interest/hobby.
 Sometimes, children or youth have more problems than is typical for their age with these various skills.
 This can make everyday activities a challenge to learn and master.

-Lloydminster Catholic School Division has a registered Occupational Therapist on staff.
+Lloydminster Catholic School Division has a contracted registered Occupational Therapist and a contracted Developmental Aide as part of the student services team.

-They are part of the Student Services team and work directly with children and staff in assessing, planning, designing and implementing programming that is appropriate for an individual student’s growth and development.
-Our OT uses meaningful activities (occupations) to help children and youth participate in what they need and/or want to do in order to promote physical and mental health and well-being.
+The LCSD Student Services team works directly with children and staff in assessing, planning, designing and implementing programming that is appropriate for an individual student’s growth and development.
+Our contracted OT uses meaningful activities (occupations) to help children and youth participate in what they need and/or want to do in order to promote physical and mental health and well-being.
 Often the program plan focuses on academics, play and leisure, social participation, self-care skills, and transition/work skills.
+The Developmental Aide, under the guidance of the OT, supports school staff and children in applications of skills.

 What do these OT services look like in Lloydminster Catholic School Division?

-Training and resources for school personnel and families: child development and the impact of physical and mental health on learning and participation at school, training in lifts and transfers, universal design for learning, support the use of assistive technology, and provide information on positive behaviour interventions and supports (PBIS).
+Training and resources for school personnel and families: child development and the impact of physical and mental health on learning and participation at school, training in lifts and transfers, universal design for learning, support the use of assistive technology, and provide information on positive behaviour interventions and supports.

 Participating on collaborative teams: